nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Clear to user which field is being keyed in.
     3. Easy to implement with support of existing classes.
   * Cons:
-    1. This adds up to the number of prefixes already present in Managera which may be hard for users to remember.
+    1. This increases the number of prefixes already present in Managera which may be hard for users to remember.

 * **Alternative 2**: Without prefix: